ippontech/blog-usa/posts/ci-test-with-github-actions-and-self-hosted-runners.md

 ## A workflow must exist before a worker can be added

-The Github Runner ansible role was unable to a runner to a repo that had no actions configured.
+The Github Runner ansible role was unable register to a repo that had no actions configured.
 First create a simple github actions workflow and commit to repo.
 Once a basic workflow exist, a runner can be added.

 ## Git >= 1.18 required